 - Zip code

 - Age at enrollment

 - Tobacco use

-Not all insurance companies offer Plan F so you may have limited or no availability in your area.
+Not all insurance companies offer Plan F, so there may be limited or no availability in your area.

 When and Where to Buy Medicare Plan F